 The objectives of the scheme are to keep employers' contributions at as constant a rate as possible.
 Cheshire West and Chester Council, the administering body, has agreed a strategy with the scheme's actuary to achieve a funding level of 100% over the forthcoming years.
 Funding levels are monitored on an annual basis.
-The next triennial valuation is in 2025.
-The Authority anticipates paying £1,096,000 expected contributions to the Local Government Pension scheme in 2024-25.
+The next triennial valuation is this year, 2025.